finos/legend/docs/tutorials/graphql-tutorial.md

-# Legend GraphQL Showcase
+# GraphQL

-This showcase demonstrates the uses of the GraphQL protocol in Legend.
+This tutorial demonstrates the uses of the GraphQL protocol in Legend.

-## Showcase requirements
+## Requirements

 * An installation of Legend with the following components :
     * Studio